 What are United miles worth?

-We estimate United miles are worth 1.1 cents on average, which is higher than the average rewards program mile.
-Unfortunately, it is not the highest value among frequent flyer programs.
-For example, we value Southwest Rapid Rewards points at around 1.6 cents per point.
+We estimate United miles are worth 0.9 cents on average, which is lower than the average rewards program mile.
+For instance, we value Southwest Rapid Rewards points at around 1.5 cents per point.

 United Airlines has a wide-reaching flight network, with more than 21,000 flights per day in more than 190 countries.
 The airline is part of the Star Alliance – the world’s largest airline alliance – and has 11 additional partners, making it easy to find a trip to any destination.

 Plus, United doesn’t impose any blackout dates for award flights.
 While the cheapest fare (Saver Awards) might be more limited, you should be able to find a seat to book with miles on most flights.

 Once you’ve earned United miles, you have a plethora of redemption options.
 In addition to airfare, you can use your miles to cover hotel stays, United Club membership, gift cards and much more.
 Just keep in mind that your miles have a different value depending on how you redeem them.

 For the most part, you’ll get the most out of your miles by redeeming them for airfare.
 United offers several different fares for award flights – with business and first class Saver tickets offering the best deals.